Monte Carlo Rally - the oldest rally race in the world

 Record number of Loeb’s victories was increased to seven in 2012 and 2013 with two more wins for Citroen.
 In the meantime, Rallye Monte-Carlo got out of WRC and became a part of Intercontinental Rally Challenge from 2009 to 2011, reserved for S2000 cars.
 The winners in that period were Sebastien Ogier (Peugeot 207), Mikko Hirvonen (Ford Fiesta) and Bryan Bouffier (Peugeot 207).

 In 2014, an era of Sebastien Ogier begun.
-He scored three consecutive wins in 2014, 2015 and 2016 with Volkswagen Polo R WRC, also taking world championship title in those seasons.
+He scored three consecutive wins in 2014, 2015 and 2016 with Volkswagen Polo R WRC, also taking world championship titles in those seasons.

 Drivers are afraid of unpredictable RCM conditions